syall/knowit/content/posts/the-browser-as-a-program.md

 >
 > -- Someone on the Internet

-The internet has been evolving over decades now, leading to a complex web of legacy applications coexisting with cutting edge innovations.
+The internet has been evolving for decades now, leading to a complex web of legacy applications coexisting with cutting edge innovations.

-However, for end users today, the internet is a black box that can be accessed with just a power button and a click on a browser icon.
+However, for end users today, the internet is a black box that can be accessed with just a push of a power button and a click on a browser icon.

-*Wait.*

-Have you ever taken a moment to think about what a browser actually is?
+*Wait.
+What is a browser, actually?*

 **A browser is just a computer program.**

-The thought never passes our minds since the browser is so integral, even equivalent, to computer usage for most people: the browser just is.
+The thought never passed my mind since the browser is so integral, even equivalent, to computer usage for most people.

-People download programs and apps, but a browser always seems to be in its own special category.
+We download programs and apps, but browsers seem to be in a unique category.

-In this article, we will be explored in three perspectives that showcase why browsers are such a technically interesting class of programs.
+In this article, we will explore how interesting the browser is from three technical perspectives.

 ## A Programming Languages Perspective

-If I go to [`www.example.com`](https://www.example.com), what does the browser receive?
+If I navigate to [`www.example.com`](https://www.example.com), what does the browser receive from that request?

-By opening Chrome Developer Tools and looking at the `Sources` tab, there is only one file being sent: `index.html`.
+By opening Chrome Developer Tools and looking at the `Sources` tab, there is one file that is sent: `index.html`.

 ```html
 <!doctype html>